trangtungn/bdd-ci-model-auction/README.md

    - [Behavior-Driven Development](https://semaphoreci.com/community/tutorials/behavior-driven-development)
    - is a software development process which is about minimizing feedback loop
-   - combines **Test Driven Development**
+   - combines general techniques and principles of **Test Driven Development** (TDD)
    - what, not how: We think about what the system does, rather than how it does it.
    - is not UI testing.
-   - Tool: Cucumber testing framework (can be used by BAs or POs).

      ![BDD](public/images/bdd.jpeg)

-3. Test models (Bid, Auction, User)
+3. Testing models (Bid, Auction, User)

-4. Test business logic (BiddingEngine)
+4. Testing business logic (BiddingEngine)

-5. Use CI to automate testing
+5. Using CI to automate testing

    - [CI with Semaphore](https://semaphoreci.com/continuous-integration)
    - [CI Pipeline](https://semaphoreci.com/blog/cicd-pipeline)